care1e55/airflow-test-task/README.md

 # airflow-test-task
-Test task for Data engineer.
+Solution for test task for Data engineer.

 Airflow ETL-pipeline form file to Clickhouse.
 Solution provided as docker-compose.